-The want to be better or to improve is within all of us.
+The need to be better or to improve is within all of us and the same goes for healthcare organizations.
+When finding outcomes improvement strategies in healthcare it is necessary to transform the system rather than hoping everything will fall into place.
 We even have the best intentions to do this when we do things like make New Years’ resolutions, start a new workout regimen, or buy a new organizational app or calendar that will change our normal behavioral patterns to something we strive to be.
 The good intentions only carry us so far and then life tends to get in the way.
 Good intentions will get you nowhere when you are trying to change something as large and with as many moving pieces as a healthcare system.
-When finding outcomes improvement strategies in healthcare it is necessary to transform the system rather than hoping everything will fall into place.

 From the inside looking out of a healthcare organization, inefficiencies, waste of resources and poor patient outcomes are always looming issues.
 The Institute for Healthcare Improvement (IHI) has made it a priority to help all healthcare facilities to become more optimized by creating the Triple Aim framework.
 These are three points of focus that should be happening all at once, which in turn benefits both patients and professionals.
 These focuses are:

-- Improvement to the overall patient care experience
+- Improvement of the overall patient care experience

 - Improvement to the health of the immediate population